'Rurouni Kenshin' Manga To Go On Hiatus After Creator Arrested For Child Pornography Possession

 Manga series Rurouni Kenshin is set to go on hiatus after its creator, Nobuhiro Watsuki, was arrested on charges of possession of child pornography.

-Watsuki was taken in custody in Tokyo after investigators discovered DVDs of nude underage girls were found in his office.
+Watsuki was taken into custody in Tokyo after investigators discovered DVDs of nude underage girls in his office.
 Similar materials were also at found his home.

 Suspicions of Watsuki’s possession of illicit DVDs first came about while authorities were going through a related case.
 The Tokyo Metropolitan Police started to pursue the investigation on Watsuki after they received information that the renowned Japanese manga artist had bought multiple pornography DVDs, Yahoo Japan reports (via Comicbook).
 Watsuki allegedly bought the DVDs in October while working in Tokyo.